It comes after the hull and the superstructure of the yacht were built and joined at Turquoise's Kocaeli facility.

 The yacht packs an "extraordinary" 720GT volume into her length, according to the Turkish shipyard, with an owner's suite and VIP forward on the main deck and four further guest suites on the lower deck.

-“With Tala’s enormous volume my objective was to make the exterior less bulky and give a feeling of a forward dynamic movement, rather than a static feel,” said designer Luiz DeBasto.
+“With Tala’s enormous volume my objective was to make the exterior less bulky and give a feeling of a forward dynamic movement, rather than a static feel,” designer Luiz DeBasto previously said.
 “I wanted the design to show movement and purpose from any angle.
 I achieved this with the long ascending line from the swim platform all the way up to the mast and down to the pilothouse windshield.”

 Turquoise says the interior design is "sophisticated but practical as well as elegant and comfortable".
 Large windows promise a light, bright feeling inside with semi-precious woods and materials providing contrast.